jcwrequests/biggy/Biggy.TinyFS/README.markdown

 #Biggy + TinyFS = TinyDB
-Rob Conery's Biggy Open Source Project has basically turned List<T> into a simple easy to use Document Database using LINQ as it's query Language.
+Rob Conery's Biggy Open Source Project has basically turned 'List<T>'. into a simple easy to use Document Database using LINQ as it's query Language.

 If you love using NoSQL solutions like MongoDB but wish you they had an embedded version that could be used with smart clients then this is the project for you.

 Biggy has the Biggy List which allows your to store one List<T> per file but if you have more then one List<T> and want them to be stored in a single store then you may want to consider TinyDB.

-TinyDB combines the work of Benny Olsson's Tiny FS(https://github.com/Aztherion/TinyFS.Net) ann Biggy.
+TinyDB combines the work of Benny Olsson's Tiny FS(https://github.com/Aztherion/TinyFS.Net) and Biggy.
 Tiny FS provides the storage and Biggy provides the rest.

 The API and implementation were inspired by Mark Rendel's Simple.Data which relies on Dynamics to create a clean API.